nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 ## First Person

+The first person told me
 I can get a drug called "Wexela" at $10 for a 30-day inhaler, or $20 for three of them.
 This is a slightly different drug: Fluticasone / Salmeterol, the generic version of the branded drug "Advair".
 It's is supposed to be taken twice a day instead of the once a day I have currently.
-This would be the low-effort way to get the drug I need at a low cost, but taking it twice a day means I would more or less lose my voice.
+This would be the low-effort way to get the drug I need at a low cost, but I would probably lose my voice, like I have both times I used Advair in the past.
-I know because I've tried Advair twice in the past, and both times I lost my voice.

 Since this is a different drug with different dosage, I would need a different prescription before I could get it.